I will be attending

 interesting please let me know and I will make every effort to have

 at least 1 knife in that style.
-You, the collector, has always
+You, the collector, have always

 been my best source for which knives are most desired/in demand.